Piranesi (novel): Allusions

 The title of the novel alludes to the 18th-century Italian artist Giovanni Battista Piranesi, who produced a series of sixteen prints entitled Imaginary Prisons which depict enormous subterranean vaults with stairs and mighty machines.

 Piranesi contains several references or allusions to C. S. Lewis's series The Chronicles of Narnia.
 In the "Statues" entry of Part I, the narrator of Piranesi notes that he dreamt of a faun "standing in a snowy forest and speaking to a female child", likely a reference to Lucy Pevensie meeting the faun Mr. Tumnus in The Lion, the Witch and the Wardrobe.
-When describing the character Dr. Valentine Andrew Ketterley, the text notes that he is the son of a "Ranulph Andrew Ketterley" and that "the Ketterleys are an old Dorsetshire family."
-Both the names and the description of the family are evocative of Andrew Ketterley, a key figure in The Magician's Nephew who describes his family as "a very old family.
-An old Dorsetshire family."
-This connection is further strengthened by the quotation from The Magician's Nephew given at the front of the novel, which was also spoken in that book by Andrew Ketterley.
+The character of Dr. Valentine Andrew Ketterley is evocative of Andrew Ketterley, the villain in The Magician's Nephew.
+This connection is further strengthened by the quotation from The Magician's Nephew given at the front of the novel, which was spoken in that book by Andrew Ketterley.
 In addition, there are several similarities between the House of Piranesi and the so-called "Wood between the Worlds" of The Magician's Nephew.
-Both are alternative worlds (distinct from our own) that must be reached through supernatural means, both contain life but of a less varied nature than that in the characters' original worlds, and both induce a state of forgetfulness in newcomers, making them believe that they have always been in the new, supernatural, world.
+Both are alternative worlds (distinct from our own) that must be reached through supernatural means, both contain life but of a less varied nature than that in the characters' original worlds, and both induce a state of forgetfulness in newcomers, making them believe that they have always been in the new, supernatural world.

 The story of Piranesi has been compared to Plato's allegory of the cave.
 In the story of Piranesi, Piranesi is confined to a world filled with nothing but statues, which represent a greater reality of which he is simultaneously ignorant.
 In Plato's allegory of the cave, a character, possessing no knowledge of the outside world, is imprisoned within a dark cave with nothing but shadows, reflections of the actual world, projected on the cave wall.

 Piranesi also contains allusions to the work of Jorge Luis Borges, in particular his short stories "The Library of Babel" and "The House of Asterion", which Clarke has discussed in an interview.